hineHub/CORS_Documentation/CORS.md

 <h1 id="cors">CORS</h1>
 <h2 id="overview">Overview</h2>
-<p>Browsers prevent cross origin requests as they assume the client is trying to do something malicious.
-This does not impact non-browsers such as postman.
+<p>Mainstream browsers prevent cross origin requests as they assume the client is attempting to do something malicious.
+They will however allow cross origin request if the response headers say it is ok.
 The allowed origins come back in the response header e.g.<br>
 <code>access-control-allow-origin: http://localhost:4200</code></p>
+<p>This is something browsers comply with although desktop, mobile applications and applications like Postman do not follow this policy.</p>
 <h2 id="enabling-cors---.net-core">Enabling CORS - .net Core</h2>
 <pre><code>public void ConfigureServices(IServiceCollection services)
 {